 About UM Allies

-In response to the continual needs of the LGBTIQ community, the goal of UM Allies is to provide spaces that are highly visible and easily identifiable for lesbian, gay, bisexual, transgender, intersex and questioning students, faculty and staff where support and understanding are key and bigotry and discrimination are not tolerated.
+In response to the continual needs of the LGBTQ community, the goal of UM Allies is to provide spaces that are highly visible and easily identifiable for lesbian, gay, bisexual, and queer students, faculty and staff where support and understanding are key and bigotry and discrimination are not tolerated.

 UM Allies is an opportunity for UM staff and faculty regardless of sexual orientation to take a prominent role and active role in developing and maintaining a culture of safety and inclusion at UM.